nicholaswilde/recipes/docs/desserts/melomakarona.md

 ### Step 4

-To make honey syrup, stir together orange peel, 1.5 cups sugar, honey, and water in a tall saute pan.
+To make honey syrup, stir together orange peel, 1.5 cups sugar, honey, and water in a tall sauté pan.

 ### Step 5